UNC Naval Products

 2.0 Site Status Summary

-The former United Nuclear Corporation (UNC) Naval Products facility is located in New Haven, Connecticut (Figure 1).
+The former United Nuclear Corporation (UNC) Naval Products facility is located in New Haven, Connecticut.
 The site is located near an industrial redevelopment area.
 Licensed material was used for research and fabrication of nuclear fuel components for the U.S. Navy.
 The radioactive material used at the site was primarily enriched uranium with lesser quantities of natural uranium, depleted uranium, and thorium.
 The work was performed in a large building containing chemistry laboratories and an assembly area.
-The U.S. Nuclear Regulatory Commission (NRC) released the site for unrestricted use and the site has since been utilized for commercial activities.
+The U.S. Nuclear Regulatory Commission (NRC) released the site for unrestricted use and the site has since been utilized for commercial use.

-The UNC Naval facility was operated by Olin Mathieson Chemical Corporation (Olin) from 1956-1961 and by UNC from 1961-1976.
+The UNC Naval facility was operated by Olin Mathieson Chemical Corporation (Olin) from 1956-1961) and by UNC from 1961-1976.
 In 1960, the Atomic Energy Commission (AEC) issued Olin a special nuclear materials license (SNM-368) for the fabrication and manufacturing of reactor fuel components.
 The license was later transferred to UNC in 1961.
-In 1974, UNC transferred licensed operations from the New Haven facility to a facility in Montville, Connecticut.
-Following the decontamination and decommissioning of the site, the NRC performed surveys of the New Haven facility and amended License No. SNM-368 to remove the New Haven facility from the license.
+In 1974, UNC transferred the radioactive materials from the facility in New Haven to a facility in Montville, Connecticut.
+Following the decontamination and decommissioning of the site, the NRC performed surveys New Haven facility and amended license SNM-368 to remove the New Haven facility from the license.
 Consistent with guidelines at the time, the site was released for unrestricted use.
-The NRC terminated License No. SNM-368 in 1994 after the UNC facility in Montville, Connecticut was decontaminated and decommissioned.
+The NRC terminated license SNM-368 in 1994 after the UNC facility in Montville, Connecticut was decontaminated and decommissioned.

-In the 1990s, NRC initiated an evaluation of terminated licenses to determine if the facilites that had been released for unrestricted use met the current NRC release criteria.
+In the 1990's, NRC initiated an evaluation of terminated licenses to determine if the facilities that had been released for unrestricted use met the current NRC release criteria.
 Oak Ridge National Laboratory (ORNL) supported NRC in conducting the reviews.
 The UNC facility in New Haven was identified as a site for additional review.
-Results of sampling at the New Haven facility identified areas (beneath a concrete slab and trench inside the warehouse and inside an inactive sewer system) with enriched uranium concentrations in soil and sediment that exceeded the then current release criteria of 1.11 Becquerels/gram (Bq/g) (30 picocuries/gram [pCi/g]) established in 1981.
+Results of sampling at the New Haven facility identified areas (beneath a concrete slab and trench inside the warehouse and inside a connected inactive sewer system) with enriched uranium concentrations in soil and sediment that exceeded the then current release criteria of 1.11 Becquerels/gram (Bq/g) (30 picocuries/gram (pCi/g)) established in 1981.

-The NRC contacted the former UNC facility in New Haven, which had been acquired by General Electric Corporation (GE) in 1997, concerning the elevated uranium contamination.
+The NRC contacted the former UNC facility in New Haven, which was acquired by General Electric Corporation (GE) in 1997, concerning the elevated uranium contamination.
 GE agreed to undertake the remediation of the former facility.
 Later in 1998, GE informed NRC that the U.S. Department of Energy (DOE) had accepted financial responsibility for remediation costs.
-A characterization plan and a decommissioning plan were developed and approved by NRC in 1999.
-In 2008, the NRC re-approved the characterization and decommissioning plans and also approved UNC/GE’s final status survey plan.
+A characterization plan and a decommissioning plan was developed and approved by NRC in 1999.
+In 2008, the NRC re-approved the characterization plan and decommissioning plan, it also approved UNC's final status survey plan.